 - Room layout: Tile needs to be cut to fit around corners and curves.
 If the room has a simple floor plan, the installation will be cheaper.
 If the layout is unusual and requires a lot of cutting, you should expect higher labor costs.

-- Type of tile: Like all materials, tile comes in a wide variety of materials and designs.
+- Type of tile: Tile comes in a wide variety of materials and designs.
 Simpler tiles will cost less than tiles with intricate patterns, and smaller tiles usually cost less than larger ones.
+Ceramic tiles are often the most durable and affordable choice, starting at $0.50 per square foot.
+Porcelain, glass and marble tiles offer more variety, but will typically cost more than ceramic, starting at $3 per square foot.

-- Custom work: Any custom work done to the tile, such as the creation of borders, medallions or mosaics will cost more than installing straight tile.
+- Custom work: Any individualizing of the tile layout, such as the creation of borders, medallions or mosaics, will increase the final tab significantly over installing “straight tile.”

 Tips to save on tile installation